EmmanuelBeja/node-chat/README.md

 ## Technologies :

   - Nodejs
-	- Express
+	- express
-	- Socket.io
+	- socket.io
 	- ejs
-	- Bootstrap
+	- bootstrap
 	- SlimScroll.

 It can handle a lot of simultaneous connections without lag.